How to Make a .com Website: Static vs Managed Hosting

 Expected outcome:

-com with a valid certificate.
+Your .com site has a valid certificate.

 Common issues and fixes: